The Books That Inspired

 Adult ADHD-Focused Couple Therapy: Clinical Interventions (Routledge, 2016), from Gina Pera and Arthur L. Robin, PhD

-Is It You, Me, or Adult A.D.D?
-(1201 Alarm Press, 2008), by Gina Pera (with a chapter based on an interview with Dr. Robin)
+Is It You, Me, or Adult A.D.D.?
+(1201 Alarm Press, 2008), by Gina Pera

 Adult ADHD-Focused Couple Therapy: Clinical Interventions breaks new ground in explaining and suggesting approaches for treating the range of challenges that ADHD can create within a most important and delicate relationship: the intimate couple.
 We based our flexible model on a careful merging of evidence-based treatment principles of both Adult ADHD and couple therapy.

 Together with contributors who are experts in their specialties, Gina Pera and Arthur Robin, PhD, provide the clinician with a step-by-step, nuts-and-bolts approach to help couples enhance their relationship and improve domestic cooperation.

 - More than twenty detailed case studies provide real-life examples of ways to implement the interventions.

 The science has been clear since 1994, when Adult ADHD was declared a medical diagnosis.
 Still, the public harbors misconceptions, and that means millions suffer needlessly.
-And that includes millions of couples who can’t understand why their lives together are so hard -- sometimes despite many attempts at couples therapy.
+And that includes millions of couples who can’t understand why their lives together are so hard — sometimes despite many attempts at couples therapy.

 Moreover, we assume ADHD means “little boys with ants in their pants.”
 In fact, childhood physical hyperactivity typically goes “underground” as the person matures, resulting in a more mentally restless state.
 (By the way, the former and still better-known official term is ADD, plus or minus Hyperactivity.
 The new term is ADHD, covering all three sub-types, or presentations.)

-It also offers the best information from top experts, plenty of real-life details, and easy-to-understand guidelines for finding the best treatment options and practical solutions.
+It also offers the best evidence-based information from top experts, plenty of real-life details, and easy-to-understand guidelines for finding the best treatment options and practical solutions.

-The revolutionary message is one of hope for millions of people--and a joyous opportunity for a better life.
+The revolutionary message is one of hope for millions of people–and a joyous opportunity for a better life.